yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/openshift.md

 Because YugabyteDB Anywhere manages YugabyteDB universes, YugabyteDB Anywhere needs details about the cloud providers.
 In your case, the provider is your own OCP cluster.

-To configure OpenShift, navigate to **Configs > Infrastructure > VMware Tanzu**.
+To configure OpenShift, navigate to **Configs > Infrastructure > Red Hat OpenShift**.

 This lists all currently configured providers.

-To create an OpenShift provider, click **Create Kubernetes Config** to open the **Create Kubernetes Provider Configuration** page.
+To create an OpenShift provider, click **Create Kubernetes Config** to open the [Create Kubernetes Provider Configuration](../kubernetes/#kubernetes-provider-settings) page.

 ### Provider settings

-Enter a Provider name.
-The Provider name is an internal tag used for organizing cloud providers.

-Provider settings are organized in the following sections.

-#### Cloud Info

-Set the **Kubernetes Provider Type** to RedHat OpenShift.
+Set the **Kubernetes Provider Type** to Red Hat OpenShift.

-In the **Service Account** field, enter yugabyte-platform-universe-management.

-In the **Image Registry** field, if you are performing Operator-based installation, use  `registry.connect.redhat.com/yugabytedb/yugabyte`, and if you are performing Helm-based installation, use  `quay.io/yugabyte/yugabyte-ubi`

-Optionally, use the **Pull Secret File** field to upload the pull secret you received from Yugabyte Support.

-Use the **Kube Config** field to select the `kubeconfig` file that you created.

-Click **Add Region** and complete the **Add new region** dialog by first selecting the region, and then entering the following information:

-- In the **Zone** field, enter the exact zone label (for example, us-east4-a).
-- In the **Namespace** field, enter yb-platform.

-Click **Add Region**.
+For information on the Kubernetes Provider settings, refer to [Kubernetes Provider settings](../kubernetes/#kubernetes-provider-settings).

 ## Create the configuration

 Click **Create Provider Configuration** to save the configuration.
-If your configuration is successful, you should see the newly-added provider under **Red Hat OpenShift configs**.
+If your configuration is successful, you should see the newly-added provider under **Red Hat OpenShift Configs**.

 ## Create a universe using the provider